When Can You Fly After Wisdom Teeth Removal and Why?

 • Request or prepare soft food.
 After the surgery, you should stick to a soft food diet to avoid injuring the surgical site.
 This means abstaining from hard, crunchy food and consuming soft and mushy food.
 Examples of soft food include mash potatoes, scrambled eggs, ice cream, yogurt, and soup.
 If you are on a long haul flight, submit a request to the airline at least a day before the flight.

-• Have your dental clinic’s contact information.
+• Have your clinic’s contact information.
 This is to ensure that you are always able to contact your clinic and seek help in the event of an emergency.

-Precautions to Take Note Of
+Precautions to Take

 • Avoid using a straw.
 The use of a straw can create suction in the mouth, which can dislodge the blood clot in the surgical site.